-Designed to help students explore a wide variety of science experiences suitable for use with young children.
-Students compare theories of cognitive development as they relate to science.
+Students explore a variety of science experiences suitable for young children and compare theories of cognitive development as they relate to science.
 Emphasis on the nature of science and how young children perceive and conceptualize the world around them.
-Taken in conjunction with FE III.
-Open only to 3rd year students.
-Prerequisites: Education 128 and 271.
-3 Credits.

 Education 331.
 Seminar in Planning, Management and Assessment.